-At Gormley and Johnson Law Offices, PLC, in Howell and Fowlerville, we understand that a conviction for a misdemeanor or felony crime can affect your future.
+At Gormley Law Offices, PLC, in Livingston County, we understand that a conviction for a misdemeanor or felony crime can greatly affect your future.
 Employers are increasingly performing background checks on job applicants.
 A conviction can hinder your ability to obtain suitable employment to provide for your family.
 It can compromise your education and licensing in some work fields.
 Michigan has passed legislation that permits a person to expunge, set aside or remove from his or her record, one conviction if the person:

 1. Has been convicted of only ONE criminal offense permitting expungement

 2. Successfully completed any incarceration and probation conditions